Miramac/node-office-script/readme.md

 Office-Script is a Microsoft Office application automation with node.js.
 It does not work with the Open Office XML document, instead it accesses the COM interop interface of the Offices application.
 Therefore, you must have Office installed!
+Also be carefull, **Microsoft strongly recommends against Office Automation from software solutions**  https://support.microsoft.com/en-us/kb/257757

 *Only on tested with Win 7 and Office 2007.*